Clarke’s slam in OT sends Grizzlies to Summer title game

 LAS VEGAS — Brandon Clarke made a dunk with 10.7 left in overtime and the Memphis Grizzlies beat the New Orleans Pelicans 88-86 on Sunday in the NBA Summer League semifinals.

-Clarke had 23 points and 14 rebounds to lead eighth-seeded Memphis.
+Clarke had 23 points — including four in overtime — and 14 rebounds to lead eighth-seeded Memphis.
 Tyler Harvey, whose 3-pointer tied it in regulation, added 13 points, and Bruno Caboclo had 12.

+“We had some moments in the game today where we couldn’t score, things weren’t going the right way, we were trying (but) our legs were not there,” said Memphis coach Taylor Jenkins, the only NBA head coach to also coach his summer league team. “(Brandon) was just being super verbal with the team ...
+I’m really proud of how he kept the team together.
+Obviously the plays he makes down the stretch are very impressive.”

+Clarke, who was taken with the 21st pick in the draft via a trade with the Oklahoma City Thunder, wasn’t able to participate with the Grizzlies until the NBA cleared the deal and it became official July 6.
+In four games, he’s averaging 12.5 points and 7.3 rebounds.

 The Grizzlies will face the winner of the second semifinal between the Brooklyn Nets and Minnesota Timberwolves on Monday night.